MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/hall-of-fame.md

 ---
-title: What's New in PowerShell Docs
+title: Community contributor Hall of Fame
-description: List of changes to the PowerShell documentation ms.date: 09/14/2020
+description: List of the GitHub users that have the most contributions to the PowerShell-Doc project. ms.date: 09/14/2020
 ---
 # Community Contributor Hall of Fame